-Lawyers that are tired of back and forth emails internally and externally along with needing to help sales teams send the correct contracts.
+Lawyers which are tired of back-and-forth emails internally and externally along with needing to help sales teams send the correct contracts.
 With DealRoom software lawyers can be at ease knowing that sales teams are empowered to pick their own contracts and redlining contracts will be streamlined.

 Finance teams that want to cut reconciling commission time and need more visibility on signatures and forecasts would get a lot of value from DealRoom software.
 CEOs, CFOs, and CROs who want their company to be viewed as innovative and professional to their buyers and reduce manual work for their sales, finance, and operations teams should consider getting a DealRoom.

 Using DealRoom by DealHub

 DealHub launched the now highest-rated CPQ on G2.
 Shortly after, they released a DealRoom to level up their customers generated documents and ultimately accelerate deals and increase win rates.